wheezard/runtype/README.md

 ### Schema

-Schema is always an array of different types, if schema is not an array, it is assumed to be an array with one value.
-If any of the items of the schema array matches the value, the value is considered valid.
+Schema is always an array of different types, if schema is not an array, it is converted to an array with one value.

+If any of the items of the schema's array matches the value, the value is considered valid.
 That means that schema's array works like an "or".

 ```js
 runType({